 Associate Professor Pavan Kumar Hanumolu

-, Intel Alumni Scholar, researches integrated circuit implementation of analog and digital signal processing, sensor interfaces, wireline communication systems, and power conversion.
+, Intel Alumni Scholar in Electrical and Computer Engineering, researches integrated circuit implementation of analog and digital signal processing, sensor interfaces, wireline communication systems, and power conversion.
 He currently leads the integrated circuits and systems group in the department as well as being a member of SONIC, a multi-university research center that focuses on the design of intelligent computing platforms using nanoscale devices.
 He was recently sponsored by the Semiconductor Research Corporation to develop a method to reduce the serial link power consumption, thereby helping data centers and mobile platforms operate more energy efficiently.

 Assistant Professor Robert Pilawa-Podgurski